Houthi takeover in Yemen: Houthis take the capital

-On 18 September, Houthi rebels clashed with Al-Islah militiamen in Sana'a, and by 21 September, they advanced deep into the city, capturing the government headquarters.
+On 18 September, Houthi rebels clashed with Al-Islah militiamen in Sanaa, and by 21 September, they advanced deep into the city, capturing the government headquarters.

 On 21 September, as the Houthis took control of Sana'a, the Yemeni Army did not formally intervene as the moral guidance division of the armed forces declared its "support for the people's revolution".
 The troops that did fight the Houthis in an unsuccessful attempt to stop their advance were affiliated with General Ali Mohsen al-Ahmar and the conservative Sunni Al-Islah Party.
 The Houthis portrayed their movement as a revolution against corruption and embezzlement which was draining state coffers.

 Prime Minister Mohammed Basindawa resigned accusing segments of the military and government of supporting the revolt and condemned Hadi.
 After gaining control over key government buildings in Sana'a, the Houthis and government signed a UN-brokered deal on 21 September to form a "unity government".
 The Houthis, along with several other Yemeni political groups, signed a deal entitled the Peace and Partnership Agreement which provided for the formation of a new unity government.

 By 22 September, at least 340 people had been killed in fighting in Sana'a.
 Fighting continued even after the signing of the power-sharing agreement.